kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 1. The `DeviceCounterConsumption` field defines a list of named `DeviceCounterConsumptionMixin`s.
-These define counters that can be used to extend the counter consumption defined explicitly `DeviceCounterConsumption` objects in the `ConsumesCounters` list on `Device`.
+These define counters that can be used to extend the counter consumption defined explicitly in `DeviceCounterConsumption` in the `ConsumesCounters` list on `Device`.
 The `CounterSet` from which the counters will be consumed is not specified in the `DeviceCounterConsumptionMixin`, but rather provided when the mixin is referenced from the device.